HOW TO MASTER YOUR TRAVEL FEARS

-I will confidently state every person who has dreamed of throwing it all in and disappearing into the world has a moment where they question themselves and likely every decision they have made that led to that point.
-I would also confidently state, for the vast majority of dreamers, this is the moment their dreams sink and drown, weighed down by an anchor of excuses.
+I would state every person who has ever dreamed of leaving everything behind and disappearing into the world has had a moment of fear.
+They have had a moment where they have questioned themselves and every decision they have made.
+I would also confidently state, for the vast majority of dreamers, this is the moment their dreams sink and drown, weighed down by an anchor of their excuses.

 Even when the world delivers an almost perfect set of circumstances, removing all major obstacles, we must still face the final boss; fear.
 That sneaking, creeping emotion worming its way into the best laid plans, creating doubt and desperately grasping for something it can use to lock us into our comfort zone.

 Here is a list of the fears that will stop you from travelling if you let them.
 Have a read to make sure you are walking out the door with your bags packed, ready to face your new adventure.